 Do I have to perform in concerts?

 The stated aims of the choir are to preserve and promote the performance and enjoyment of male voice singing and by so doing to raise funds for local and national charities.
-The choir performs up to twenty concerts in a year and members are expected to participate in as many of these as possible.
+The choir performs a dozen or so concerts in a year and members are expected to participate in as many of these as possible.
 Public performance provides a great incentive for all of us to maintain and improve our performance quality and the usually friendly and relaxed nature of these events adds a further enjoyable dimension to choir membership.

 Does the choir travel on tour?

 We usually try to arrange at least one 'away' trip for a few days each year, either in the UK or abroad.
 We particularly look forward to joining up with other choirs in combined concerts and festivals.
 As well as the performances themselves there is always an enjoyable social aspect to these occasions!

 What other social activities are there?

 There is a great social atmosphere in the choir and, as well as the 'away' trips already mentioned occasional social events are organised, such as skittles tournaments, quiz and social evenings, brewery visits.

 The choir is a Registered Charity and as such operates under a written constitution.
 The business of the choir is conducted by an Executive Committee composed of elected members including representatives of the four voice sections, plus the Musical Director.
 Committee members are elected at the Annual General Meeting held in September and also act as Trustees of the choir as required by the Charities Commission.